StarsStarsStarsStarsStars

 The National Gallery of Australia’s (NGA) holdings of international prints is deep and rich, but we don’t always get to see them.
-Their current exhibition Masami Teraoka and Japanese Ukiyo‑e Prints is a great example of making sense of those holdings.
+Its current exhibition Masami Teraoka and Japanese Ukiyo‑e Prints is a great example of making sense of those holdings.

 Teraoka is a master printmaker of Japanese-American heritage.
-His images have become iconic for the way they fuse historic touchpoints with contemporary culture, such as McDonald’s Hamburgers Invading Japan/Tattooed Woman and Geisha III (2018), which the gallery acquired in 2023.
+His images have become iconic for the way they fuse historic touchpoints with contemporary culture, such as McDonald’s Hamburgers Invading Japan/Tattooed Woman and Geisha III (2018), which the Gallery acquired in 2023.

 This exhibition walks visitors through these different concerns, or phases, across Teraoka’s work, starting with his nod to the ukiyo‑e genre of shunga (erotic prints).
 Indeed the first work seen is by ukiyo-e master Torii Kiyonaga, titled Shunga (c 1785), consisting of six stacked images, like a scroll that has been spliced into erotic fragments.